n0op3/n0op3/README.md

 # 🍡 About Me
 Started to code at the age of 10.
-My first language was Java, then I moved on to more low-level ones; I learned C++ and Rust, failed at embracing Go, learned more tooling like Neovim, installed my first Linux distro (Ubuntu) at the age of 13, and a year later switched to Arch, which is my daily driver up to this day.
+My first language was Java, then I moved on to more low-level ones; I learned C++ and Rust, failed at embracing Go, learned more tooling like Neovim and build systems, installed my first Linux distro (Ubuntu) at the age of 13, and a year later switched to Arch, which is my daily driver up to this day (with a detour to Artix for some time, but too many things turned out to be SystemD-depemdent).

 ### Pronouns
 - He/him ♂️
-- Catboy/weeb :3 🇯🇵
+- Catboy/weeb 🇯🇵

 ## 🧰 Toolkit
 <details>